Odhynn/naerk/content/Regions/Zolkar.md

 Many more originate from [[Imtaria]]: merchants and sailors that took advantage of its strategic geographical position.
 The sailors knew they could always a ship seeking deckhands, while the merchants could, by virtue of the [[Palaurim|treaty of Palaurim]], trade undisturbed through the Zolkarsdawn Gulf.
 Finfolk are also very common, hailing from Urdankh or the nearby isle of Corralion .
 Finally, rich farmers from [[Oromil]] come from the south for bargains and slaves.

-Its breadth of ethnicities and languages is nothing new; Zolkari toponyms stand testament to its mixed heritage.
+Its breadth of ethnicities and languages is nothing new.
+The toponyms of the land stand testament to its mixed heritage, drawing origins from:
-Names of cities like Elestair, Ilistair, Estair have northern darroki origins, while Elerion, Kalyrion, and Orlyn have southern darroki origins.
-Geographical regions like the Kherobis Forest and the coves of Pan-Taram, in turn, have karrokhi names.
+- North Darroki: "Elestair", "Ilistair", "Estair"
+- South Darroki: "Elerion", "Kalyrion", "Orlyn"
+- Karrokhi: "Zolkar", "Pan-Taram"
+- ancient Zolkari: "Kherobis"

 ## Rise of the Berenfaer
 > see: [[Zolkarsdawn Riot]]